sfu-cl-lab/Yeti-Thesis-Project/Weka_Decision_Tree/LMT/readme.md

-input an outputs for J48, LMT and M5P
++ Weka inputs and outputs for Logistic Model Tree
++ Python codes to calculate lmt probability for training and testing datasets